What is Left to do After your Open Source Project is Done

 So a contributor suggested I switch to man pages, then did all the work.
 Yet another proofread everything.
 This was quite the eye opener.

 Standard man pages have a number of advantages.
 Once installed on a system, they provide easily accessible bits of documentation.
-But they also impose some structure, and that ended up highlighting many shortcomings of my original manual: significant parts of the API was scarcely described, many examples were missing, and the whole thing lacked consistency.
+But they also impose some structure, and that ended up highlighting many shortcomings of my original manual: significant parts of the API were scarcely described, many examples were missing, and the whole thing lacked consistency.

 Addressing those shortcomings required massive amounts of work, comparable to the library itself.
 I kid you not, the documentation is now bigger than the source code.
 Each primitive and each construction has its own man page, complete with a listing of all functions, an informal description, examples, standards involved, and security considerations.